GabrielMcHugh/Basic-React-To-dos/README.md

   `this.setState( prevState => {...
 React does not garuntee this.state is up to date in setState`
 - Raising an event in child vs calling a handler passed as props from parent

-so far up to [How to add CSS in Reactjs App](https://ibaslogic.com/css-in-reactjs-app/)
+so far up to [How to add CSS in Reactjs App](https://ibaslogic.com/css-in-reactjs-app/) - Inline styling